99 Alternatives

 • Sometimes, they tell you they will get all the fees back once the case is resolved.
 They seek details about the bank account to send money into it, only to extract extra funds.

-• Check the websites, addresses and phone numbers and do not rely only on the emails or numbers provided by the seller.
+• Check the websites, addresses and phone numbers and do not rely only on the emails or numbers the seller provides.

-• No government agency will ever make a phone call to tell about the recovery of the victim.
+• No government agency will ever make a phone call to tell about the victim's recovery.
 If you get a call from a recovery agent, you can ignore it.

 How To Identify It?